search ]

 5. Arrow Functions and this

-Arrow functions do not have their own this; they inherit it from their surrounding scope.
-Be cautious when using them as methods.
+Arrow functions do not have their own this.
+Instead, they inherit this from their surrounding (lexical) scope.

 const dog = {